 Stone fruits are still front and center at my grocery store; they’ve replaced the piles of berries that filled my fridge all through July.
 While we’ve mostly been eating them perfectly ripe and sliced, I did sneak in an up-side down brioche this week that was incredibly delicious.
-Made with plums, some butter and sugar, and a splash of vanilla, it’s a perfect way to celebrated the end of summer.
+Made with plums, some butter and sugar, and a splash of vanilla, this brioche cake is a perfect way to celebrate the end of summer.

 Upside-Down Plum Brioche Cake

 1 pound brioche dough (page 300 of The New Artisan Bread in Five Minutes a Day) or whole wheat brioche dough